Timbertighe/Network-Assistant/plugins/junos/README.md

     Purpose:
-        Takes a phrase from the user, requesting a reboot Finds the device name to reboot; More than one is fine Finds the username/password to connect to the device, using the get_creds() function If there are no additional parameters, reboot() is called to reboot the device(s) immediately If there are additional parameters, it will work out a relative or absolute time, and pass this to reboot() The reboot() function is run as a separate thread
+        Takes a phrase from the user, requesting a reboot Finds the device name to reboot; More than one is fine Finds the username/password to connect to the device If there are no additional parameters, reboot() is called to reboot the device(s) immediately If there are additional parameters, it will work out a relative or absolute time, and pass this to reboot() The reboot() function is run as a separate thread

-#### get_creds()
-    Arguments:
-        'chat_id' - The Teams chat to provide feedback to 'device' - The device to connect to
-    Returns:
-        'secret' - A dictionary containing the username and password
-    Purpose:
-        Uses the crypto module to retrieve a password for a device This is required to securely connect to the device to send commands

 &nbsp;<br>